-psychological characteristics have frequently yielded ambiguous and inconsistent results because of the failure to take family size into account.”(Anastasi, 1956, pg 201)
+psychological characteristics have frequently yielded ambiguous and inconsistent results because of the failure to take family size into account.”(Anastasi, 1956, pg 201) [I’d delete this as well, journals don’t like footnotes very much these days unless they’re really necessary.]

 relationship.
 Socioeconomic status is associated with the onset of ﬁrst intercourse